Frequently Asked Questions and Answers about Online Courses

 Q: What if I log into my online exam or quiz and my additional time has not been added?

-As a reminder, you must share your LOA with your professor and fill out an exam request form prior to the exam.
 If you have taken all these steps, and your time is not correct, log out of the exam immediately and contact your professor either by email, text (if available), or other means as instructed on the course syllabus.
 We also suggest you copy your ODS Coordinator or exam coordinator on your communication with the professor.

 Q: What if I have a question for my professor while I am taking an online quiz or exam?